-Meet Carolyn Watson – an award winning conductor of opera and symphonic repertoire, who was recently appointed the Music Director of the La Porte County Symphony Orchestra in Indiana, USA (2021).
+Meet Carolyn Watson – an award winning conductor of opera and symphonic repertoire, who has been the Music Director of the La Porte County Symphony Orchestra in Indiana, USA (since 2021).

 “To be honest I didn’t really seek out a career as a conductor, rather, conducting found me.
 I originally began studying conducting simply out of personal interest, a desire to improve my musicianship, and to continue to grow and develop as a musician.”
 Said Carolyn.

 Based in the United States since 2013, Carolyn began her music journey at WollCon as a violinist under John Stender, the conductor and director of the BlueScope Youth Orchestra at the time.

 “I believe it was even before the group was formally called the BHP Youth Orchestra as I remember that partnership being announced with much excitement not that long afterwards.
 We rehearsed once a week on Friday afternoons, and I absolutely loved being a part of the group, along with my brother Matthew who is now a violinist with the BBC Philharmonic.
 I remember we enjoyed a few regional performances on the South Coast – Huskisson and Berry come to mind.”

 Carolyn with younger brother Matthew in 1989

 “Some of the repertoire I played as a very young violinist in that initial string orchestra – I’m recalling Vaughan Williams Fantasia on a Theme by Thomas Tallis and Tchaikovsky Serenade for Strings for example – really cemented my love of the orchestral string sound and even now as a conductor of symphony orchestras and operas, I still find myself most drawn to that aspect of the orchestra.”